thundercore/ecosystem/README.md

 A project is composed of two files: an info.json file, and an icon image file.

+Read [THIS](https://docs.developers.thundercore.com/develop-on-thundercore-hub/dapp-submission) detailed guide before you proceed with your submission.

 ### Requirements

 - DApp contract must be verified on Viewblock